ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ### Set up a microservice for testing
-You can test the working VPN connection by accessing a microservice on the cloud VSI from the onprem VSI.
+You can test the working VPN connection by accessing a microservice on the cloud VSI from the "onprem" VSI.
 You need to make sure to have completed all the steps found under [Create Services {{site.data.keyword.databases-for-postgresql}}](#create-postgresql) prior to proceeding through the steps in this section.
 Here you set up the app.

 1. Back on your local machine, change the working directory and switch to **sampleapps**:
    ```sh